 Return of the Obra Dinn Accessibility Report

-Return of the Obra Dinn offers 21 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Return of the Obra Dinn in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.You play a shipping company agent assessing what happened on board a fictional East India Company ship where all the passengers have all mysteriously died.
 Exploring the ship, you can revisit the moment of death for each body in order to identify each of the 60 crew members and how they died.
 It’s an imposing challenge that must be teased apart with patience, deductive reasoning, attention to detail and some guesswork.

-Return of the Obra Dinn has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Return of the Obra Dinn which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.